 White House, another big brand for vinegar, also has their line of All Natural White House Foods Cleaning Vinegars.
 Choose either unscented or one of their lemon or lavender scents.
 Their cleaning vinegar is 6% acidity, as well.

 The Laundress Scented Vinegar is a pleasant smelling vinegar great for cleaning.
 It’s just vinegar and fragrance.
-Aunt Fannie’s Cleaning Vinegars are a line of different scented vinegars using essential oils and a sugar surfactant (a common substance in cleaners and this one is all natural).
+Aunt Fannie’s Cleaning Vinegars are a line of different scented vinegars at 3.5% acidity using essential oils and a sugar surfactant (a common substance in cleaners and this one is all natural).

 Of course, some cleaning vinegars are actually industrial vinegar.
 That’s completely different when making your decision.
 Keep reading to see why.